jmcd73/tgn-wms/docs/SETUP.md

 1. ### Pack Sizes
     Pack sizes allow you to group items together.

-    For operations where you make a variety of SKUs that have similar format you could use weight or volume e.g.:
+    For operations where you make a variety of SKUs that have similar format you could use weight or volume e.g.

     * 250g
     * 500g
     * 1KG
     * 1L
     * 2L
     * 4L

     Or define classes of different defining qualities such as shape
     * 500gROUNDGlass
     * 250gRect

     Having these defined allows reporting by pack size. i.e. we made 40,000 1L products this week.

     For setup you can just create a default pack size and then assign all items to this e.g.
     * PackSize1

     Later as you start using the system you can revisit